-The results list ranks the results according to a calculation of their relevance, but the list can also be sorted by publication date (newest or oldest first).
+The result list ranks the results according to a calculation of their relevance, but the list can also be sorted by publication date (newest or oldest first).

 In order of importance:

 Once the relevance has been calculated in the various data sources, all matching results are displayed in a results list.
 This eliminates the results which appear in more than one data source so that only one article entry appears in the results list, i.e. if the matching works, the entries for a certain article from MEDLINE and CINAHL will not both be shown in the results list, but only one will appear (multiple results are removed).
-This means that a result from CINAHL high up on the results list often also represents a result in MEDLINE.
+This means that a result from CINAHL in the top of the results list often also represents a result in MEDLINE.

 The results list shows a summary of the record:

-It is worth noting that at the end of the bibliographic information (text in gold) the database from which the result and the information originate is shown.
-In the example above, the source is CINAHL Plus with Full Text.
+Click Read Now to proceed to the full text.
+It is worth noting that the database from which the result and the information originate is shown at the end of the bibliographic information.
+In the example above, the source is CINAHL Complete.